nextauthjs/next-auth/docs/docs/providers/boxyhq-saml.md

 ## Documentation

-BoxyHQ SAML is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+BoxyHQ SAML is an open source service that handles the SAML SSO login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+Enable Enterprise single-sign-on in your app with ease.

 You can deploy BoxyHQ SAML as a separate service or embed it into your app using our NPM library.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)